belen-albeza/generator-gamejam/README.md

 This is a [Yeoman](http://yeoman.io) generator for game jam HTML5 projects.
 With this you can quickly create a project skeleton that contains:

-- An `index.html` file that displays a canvas and loads the awesome [Phaser](http://phaser.io) game library.
+- An `index.html` file that displays your game using the awesome [Phaser](http://phaser.io) game framework.
 - A local web server you can run your game into (needed for Phaser).
-- Developer tools: Gulp, JSHint, Browserify.
+- Developer tools: Gulp, Browserify, livereload.
 - A task to create a release of your game that you can zip or backup.
 - A task to deploy your game into your own server online.